 I want to build on the work the police have been able to do in each case.
 If possible I aim for a positive, professional working relationship with the police involved in the file.
 But I'm not a police agent.
 I'm not beholden to anyone except the victim and those who love them.

 Love fast paced, action packed, easily digestible true crime?
 Then Island Crime is not for you.
 This is the single most significant event in the lives of the victim's loved ones.
-I take my time.
-I go deep.
-And sometimes include aspects of life that don't relate directly to the crime, but do reveal a more complete picture.
+Sometimes I include aspects of life that don't relate directly to the crime, but do reveal a more complete picture.
 And if you are in a hurry, go ahead and listen in double time!

 That's true.
 Most of my journalism career involved producing other broadcasters.
-Now that I work solo, I have to use my own voice.
-I get it.
-My voice is not everyone's cup of tea.
-If you don't like it there are so many great podcasts you can choose to listen to!
+Now that I work solo, I use my own voice, which is not at all a traditional old school broadcast sound.